kuatcapital/testnets-7/entrypoint-pubtest-2/UPGRADES.md

 ### Upgrade Instructions (with Cosmovisor)

 The steps to upgrade to the new version using Cosmovisor depends on whether you have `DAEMON_ALLOW_DOWNLOAD_BINARIES` set to `true`/`false`.
 If you are running Cosmovisor from a service file, this variable should be specified in the service file itself.
 Otherwise, you should be able to check it using `cosmovisor config`.
-If the variable is set to `false`, we recommend setting it to `true` by changing the service file or config, respectively.

 If you will be running Cosmovisor with `DAEMON_ALLOW_DOWNLOAD_BINARIES=true` at the time of the upgrade, the upgrade process is expected to take place automatically without the need to download binaries.